combsbt/test-app/README.md

+ # Practice Problems
- This repo has practice react problems that used to be hosted on practice.dev (which seems to no longer exist).
+ This repo has practice problems for react developers that used to be hosted on practice.dev (which seems to no longer exist).
  <br/>
  Below is an example of a problem with my solution.

+ ## Problem
  <div>
   Your task is to implement a minimal calculation sheet that supports basic math operations and allows you to create formulas that reference other